-The Series 2002A Bonds are issuable in the form of fully registered Bonds.
-The Series 2002A1 Bonds will be issued in denominations of \$5,000 or integral multiples thereof.
-The Series 2002A2 Bonds will be issued in denominations of the \$100,000 or any integral multiple of \$5,000 in excess thereof.
-The Series 2002A Bonds are numbered consecutively from one upward in order of issuance.
+The Series 2008A Bonds are issuable in the form of fully registered bonds in denominations of \$25,000 or any greater integral multiple thereof.
+The Series 2008A Bonds are numbered consecutively from one upward in order of issuance.

-The Series 2002A Bonds are subject to redemption prior to maturity and mandatory tender for purchase as provided in the Resolutions and the 2002A Bond Series Certificate.
-The Series 2002A2 Bonds are also subject to tender for purchase at the option of the Holders thereof.
+The Series 2008A Bonds are subject to redemption prior to maturity as provided in the Resolutions and in the Bond Series Certificate.

-The Series 2002A Bonds are being issued to finance a loan by the Authority to The Rockefeller University (the "University").
-The Authority and the University have entered into a Loan Agreement, dated as of October 31, 2001 (the "Loan Agreement"), by which the University is required to make payments sufficient to pay the principal, Purchase Price and Redemption Price of and interest on Outstanding Bonds, including the Series 2002A Bonds, as well as a part of the Authority's annual administrative expenditures and costs.
-All amounts payable under the Loan Agreement which are required to be paid to the Trustee under the Resolution for payment of the principal, Purchase Price or Redemption Price of or interest on the Bonds have been pledged by the Authority for the benefit of the Holders of Outstanding Bonds including the Series 2002A Bonds.
+The Series 2008A Bonds are being issued to finance a loan by the Authority to The Rockefeller University (the "University").
+The Authority and the University have entered into a Loan Agreement, dated as of October 31, 2001 (the "Loan Agreement"), by which the University is required to make payments sufficient to pay, when due, the principal and Redemption Price of and interest on the Outstanding Bonds, including the Series 2008A Bonds, as well as a part of the Authority's annual administrative expenditures and costs.
+All amounts payable under the Loan Agreement for payment of the principal or Redemption Price of or interest on the Bonds are required to be paid to the Trustee under the Resolution and have been pledged by the Authority for the benefit of the Holders of Outstanding Bonds, including the Series 2008A Bonds.